Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

 where the first difference computes the number of classes that are born at $i$ or before and die at $j$ and the second difference computes the number of classes that are born at $i-1$ or before and die at $j$.
-Drawing the points $(i,j)$ with multiplicity $\mu_k^{i,j}$ and adding the points on the diagonal with infinite multiplicity produces the persistence diagram $\Dgm_k$ as defined above.

-It can be shown that the persistence diagram encodes all information about the persistent homology groups, because the Betti numbers $\beta_k^{i,p}$ can be computed from the multplicities $\mu_k^{i,j}$.
-This is the statement of the \textit{Fundamental Lemma of Persistent Homology}, which says that
+Drawing the set of birth-death tuples $(i,j)$ as points in the extended plane $\bar{\mathbbm{R}}^2=(\mathbbm{R}\cup\{+\infty\})^2$ with multiplicity $\mu_k^{i,j}$ and adding points on the diagonal with infinite multiplicity produces the $k$-\textit{dimensional persistence} diagram denoted by $\Dgm_k(\mathcal{F})$.
+The PD encodes all information about the PH groups because the Betti numbers $\beta_k^{i,p}$ can be computed from the multiplicities $\mu_k^{i,j}$.
+This is the statement of the \textit{Fundamental Lemma of PH}~\cite[p.
+152]{edelsbrunnerComputationalTopologyIntroduction2010}: